ydataai/ydata-profiling/docsrc/source/pages/integrations/data_apps.rst

 Dash
 ----

 `Dash <hhttps://github.com/plotly/dash>`_ is a Python framework for building machine learning & data science web apps, built on top of Plotly.js, React and Flask.
-It is commonly used for interactive data exploration, precisely where ``pandas-profiling`` also focuses.
+It is commonly used for interactive data exploration, precisely where ``ydata-profiling`` also focuses.
 Inline access to the insights provided by ``pandas-profiling`` can help guide the exploratory work allowed by Dash.
 To integrate a Profiling Report inside a Dash app, two options exist:

 Load HTML version of report as an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^